rigetti/qcs-sdk-rust/book/src/api/read_from.md

     {{#include ../../../c-lib/tests/integration_tests.c:real_memory_program}}
 ```

-We've declared a region called `mem` that we'd like to read out of.
-Since it is not called "ro" (the default), we need to specify that that's where results should be collected from.
+We've declared a region called `first` and another called `second`—both of which we'd like to read out of.
+Since we are not using a single register called `"ro"` (the default), we need to specify where to read from.

 ```C
 {{#include ../../../c-lib/tests/integration_tests.c:read_from}}